wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_sources_linux_rpm.rst

 - CentOS/RHEL 6 or greater.
 - Oracle Linux 6 or greater.
-- Amazon Linux 1 and 2
+- Amazon Linux 1 and 2.

-For other RPM-based OS (CentOS/RHEL/Oracle Linux 5, Fedora, Suse, OpenSUSE), please check the list: :doc:`Install Wazuh Agent on Linux <wazuh_agent_sources_linux>`.
+For other RPM-based OS (CentOS/RHEL/Oracle Linux 5) or other Linux distributions, please check the list: :doc:`Install Wazuh Agent on Linux <wazuh_agent_sources_linux>`.

 Installing Wazuh Agent
 ----------------------